Machine-Learning Characterization of Intermittency in Relativistic Pair Plasma Turbulence: Single and Double Sheet Structures: Results

-The first type of cluster resembling intermittency is found in locations with large $j_\parallel$, small $j_\mathrm{a}$, and comparatively small $b_{xy}$ values (see clusters 0 and 4 in Fig.~\ref{fig:cluster_umap} and cluster 4 in Fig.~\ref{fig:SCE_clusters}) We call these structures \emph{single sheets}.
+The first type of cluster resembling intermittency is found in locations with large $j_\parallel$, small $j_\mathrm{a}$, and comparatively small $b_{xy}$ values (see clusters 0 and 4 in Figure~\ref{fig:cluster_umap} and cluster 1 and 2 in Figure~\ref{fig:SCE_clusters}) We call these structures \emph{single sheets}.
 These single current sheets are classic exhibitions of intermittency via a reversal of magnetic polarity across the spatial domain.
-Indeed, in Fig.~\ref{fig:single_double}a, we find a relatively sharp peak in \jpar\ across a thickness of $\sim$$5 c/\omega_{\rm p}$.
+Indeed, in Figure~\ref{fig:single_double}a, we find a relatively sharp peak in \jpar\ across a thickness of $\sim$$5 c/\omega_{\rm p}$.
 A clear reversal in the magnetic polarity is also observed at this peak, where $B_{p_1}/B_0$ goes from $-0.5$ to $0.5$, and there is no definitive change in $B_n$.
-In a realistic, turbulent flow, these structures are composed of magnetic field lines rapidly changing their orientation by about $90$ degrees, i.e., a classical magnetic reconnection setup in a moderate-to-strong guide field regime (see Fig.~\ref{fig:single_double}b).
+In a realistic, turbulent flow, these structures are composed of magnetic field lines rapidly changing their orientation by about $90$ degrees, i.e., a classical magnetic reconnection setup in a moderate-to-strong guide field regime (see Figure~\ref{fig:single_double}b).

-The second type of cluster resembling intermittency is found in locations with large $j_\parallel$, large $j_\mathrm{a}$, as well as large $b_{xy}$ values (see cluster 1 and 2 in Fig.~\ref{fig:cluster_umap}, and cluster 2 in Fig.~\ref{fig:SCE_clusters}).
+The second type of cluster resembling intermittency is found in locations with large $j_\parallel$, large $j_\mathrm{a}$, as well as large $b_{xy}$ values (see cluster 1 and 2 in Figure~\ref{fig:cluster_umap}, and cluster 0 in Figure~\ref{fig:SCE_clusters}).
 We call these structures \emph{double sheets} because they always come in pairs with oppositely directed currents.
-Fig.~\ref{fig:single_double}c shows the line profiles across one double sheet.
+Figure~\ref{fig:single_double}c shows the line profiles across one double sheet.
 Importantly, rather than demonstrating a reversal in the magnetic polarity, there is a prominent peak in $B_{p_1}$ at the transition point between the sheets, indicating a sharp increase of the in-plane magnetic flux in the direction perpendicular to the sheet's surface normal.
-In a realistic flow, these structures manifest as regions of the magnetic field with a separate, compressed core bundle oriented to a different direction than the neighboring field lines (see Fig.~\ref{fig:single_double}d).
+In a realistic flow, these structures manifest as regions of the magnetic field with a separate, compressed core bundle oriented to a different direction than the neighboring field lines (see Figure~\ref{fig:single_double}d).